Jerrythafast/FDSTools/README.md

 Release Notes
 -------------
+### Version 2.0.2 (TBD)
+Fixed some issues that could cause crashes in the Pipeline tool.

 ### Version 2.0.1 (2022-05-12)
 Added support for microhaplotype targets.
 For markers configured as such, the 'allelename' sequence format will look like "MH_AGGTC".